 by Cindy Hicks - 1998

 Within the participants of this entertaining yet demanding sport, there is a wide variance in opinion of what it should be called.
 As discussion of making this an Olympic event continues, the debate of the importance of the descriptive name intensifies.
-Some media coverage has used "doggie dancing" to headline and describe the sport in their coverage.
+Some media coverage have used "dogs dancing" to headline and describe the sport in their coverage.

 From the first exposure to this sport ( which often results from seeing Carolyn Scott and Rookie perform their routine "You're the one that I want" from the movie Grease (http://landofpuregold.com As you go to the site now, to watch the routine again, be sure to check for the raffles and other fund raising activities which help to pay for a documentary film that is being filmed.

-While watching this routine, observe the intricacies of it.
+While watching this routine, observe the intricacies of it and the subtleties of masterful dog training.

 These are only a handful of the observations that can be made of such a "magic" performance.
 "Doggie Dancing" trivializes it.
 To be able to "feel the relationship between this team, is to begin to understand why the name is offensive to some.